junxit/us-congress-bills-110/derived/amendments.md

 ### 23 U.S.C. § 104

-> in item number 2671 by striking “from 2 to 5 lanes and improve alignment within rights-of-way in St. George” each place it appears and inserting “, St. George”;
+> in item number 2671 by striking “from 2 to 5 lanes and improve alignment within rights-of-way in St. George” and inserting “, St. George”;

 | | |
 |---|---|